terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

  .. note::

-    When optimistic locking is to be implemented using Mybatis in O/R Mapper, it should be implemented as Service or Repository process.
+    When optimistic locking is to be implemented using MyBatis in O/R Mapper, it should be implemented as Service or Repository process.

     As a method of notifying the optimistic locking failure to Controller, this guideline recommends generation of \ ``OptimisticLockingFailureException``\  and exception of its child class.